pudo-attic/civic-software-checklist/index.md

   can be useful for developers to have a testing instance that does not modify live data.

+* **Testing saves lives.** Using automated testing helps you to check that nothing has broken when you before you release code.
+It also helps your contributors feel confidant they have not broken code they are less familiar with.

 ## Practices for releasing open source sofware